FORT MORGAN, CO – Jose Munoz can’t understand why Congressman Cory Gardner won’t give him a straight answer on immigration.

 The pressure is getting to other Colorado Republicans at least.
-In the 6th District, Mike Coffman won his seat with mailers declaring “Congressman Tom Tancredo never wavered on the issue of immigration reform and nor will I.” But thanks to redistricting, about 20% of Coffman's voters are now Latino and he recently published an op-ed endorsing a path to citizenship.
+In the 6th District, Mike Coffman won his seat with mailers declaring “Congressman Tom Tancredo never wavered on the issue of immigration reform and nor will I.” But thanks to redistricting, about 20% of his voters are now Latino and Coffman recently published an op-ed endorsing a path to citizenship.

 More astoundingly, Ken Buck – that Ken Buck – has joined his old foe Bennett in signing onto the Colorado Compact, an open letter endorsing immigration legislation that protects families from deportation.
 He also disavowed his old raids.
 In August, he announced his intention to challenge Democratic Senator Mark Udall.

 Jose Munoz and his friends are considering a civil disobedience campaign to up the pressure on Gardner.
 Organizers are urging them to hold off until it’s clearer where he’s heading.

 “We’re going to give him until October,” Munoz told MSNBC.
 “Right now he's friendly with us, but if he doesn’t want to support reform we're going to go full blast.”

 Among the crowd were some of the families who attended Gardner’s town hall in Fort Morgan.
 Antońa Faudoa’s husband, Edmundo Faudoa, is facing deportation stemming from his 2011 arrest in a raid on the local Wildcat Dairy.
 She wanted to talk about it, but her English is weak so she motioned to her daughter to tell their story.